 reSAWN Timber: Charred Wood

 reSAWN applies the Japanese charring technique of shou sugi ban to cypress, black walnut, red oak, or reclaimed hemlock, then finishes the woods with colorful oil for an even more striking aesthetic.
-Recently, the manufacturer added 18 new colors to this line ranging from neutrals to heavily saturated hues such as pink and cyan.
+Recently, the manufacturer added 18 new colors to this line of wood products, ranging from neutrals to heavily saturated hues such as pink and cyan.
 All but two of the new colors are suitable for both interior and exterior cladding in commercial and residential settings.
 Different levels of black finish are also offered and result in dramatic backdrops.

 Corà Parquet: ContinuumFloor